d-bryan/CMSC-350-ProjectTwo/README.md

     to be supplied.
-- It is thrown by the constructor in the `Polynomial` class, should the supplied string contain coefficients or exponents of an improper type, or should exponents fail to be listed in strictly decending order.
+- It is thrown by the constructor in the `Polynomial` class, should the supplied string contain coefficients or exponents of an improper type, or should exponents fail to be listed in strictly descending order.

 ## Ordered List class